-We know that for many of you Febuary half term will be your first trip down to Cornwall for the year.
+We know that for many of you will be heading down to Cornwall for the first time this year.
 It's a great time of year, you'll see fields of cornish daffodils coming into flower, hopefully get some much needed sunshine as well as taking advantage of the days getting longer.
 But, the weather can play a big part in what you can do.

 Kim has come up with her top tips for ideas of what to do when you are down in Padstow, so pack your waterproofs and a picnic and get outside and try out some of these ideas.